 Get The Medical Attention You Need from UrgentMED

-If you’ve had a cycling injury, or are suffering unrelated but uncomfortable body pain in your knees, back, neck, or anywhere else, our UrgentMED clinics are here to serve you.
-At each of our 18 walk-in friendly locations around Southern California, you can count on fast, affordable emergency care from highly-skilled and compassionate professionals.
+Our UrgentMED clinics are here to serve you if you’ve had a cycling injury.
+Or even if you are suffering unrelated but uncomfortable body pain in your knees, back, neck, or anywhere else.
+At each of our 18 walk-in friendly locations around Southern California, you can count on UrgentMED.
+Fast, affordable emergency care from highly-skilled and compassionate professionals is here for you.
 We offer hours throughout weekdays, weeknights, and weekends.
 Find an UrgentMED location near you by visiting us online.

 What is Whiplash?

 What is whiplash?
 It is a very common injury that can happen to the neck when you apply a sudden deceleration causing a quick backward/forward of the head.
 For example, you may experience whiplash if you are driving along in your car and suddenly have an accident.
 Although the vehicle may come to a sudden stop, your body still moves forward and does not stop until it is fully restricted by the seatbelt.
 At this point, your head still carries momentum and stretches forward before violently bouncing back.
 That stretching can cause damage to both the bones in your neck as well as the soft tissue.
 The term we use to describe this damage is whiplash.